 As usual at this time of the year - October - the trees are shedding their leaves and the colors are magnificent as many Kent towns and villages will be at this time of the year.

 The place seemed to impose itself upon us and we were apprached by locals who volunteered snippets of information about themselves and the town.
-The fact that there was a fairground nearby which is fiercely defended by locals and the hunt that comes to Winham - agree or not the hunt is a pretty sight even if the fox would disagree.
+The fact that there was a fairground nearby which is fiercely defended by locals and the hunt that comes to Winham - agree or not the h

 The major problem is that the road is busy with cars and trucks which takes the edge of the experience - some drivers refusing to obey the rules of the road and insist on speeding through the town.